-- a) Make sure the pinch valve is energizing and seals the discharge tube when it does. - b) Check the intake strainer and tube for obstructions. - c) Make sure the vacuum pump and solenoid are pressurizing the sample chamber.
+- a) Make sure the pinch valve is energizing and seals the discharge tube. - b) Check the intake strainer and tube for obstructions. - c) Make sure the vacuum pump and solenoid are pressurizing the sample chamber.

 10: Sampling continues despite full or over-flowing container(s):